arcus-azure/arcus.messaging/docs/preview/features/message-pumps/service-bus-azure-functions.md

 ## Activating message routing
 To actually use these registered message handles in the Azure Function, you'll have to register the Azure Service Bus message router.

-This can easily done with the `.AddServiceBusRouting` extension:
+To achieve that, we need to add message routing with the `.AddServiceBusMessageRouting` extension:

 ```csharp
 [assembly: FunctionsStartup(typeof(Startup))]